What is Kearns-Sayre syndrome?

-There is currently no effective way to treat mitochondria abnormalities in KSS.
-Treatment is generally symptomatic and supportive.
-Management of KSS involves multiple specialties depending on the organs involved.
+Treatment of KSS is symptomatic and supportive and involves multiple specialties depending on the organs involved.
 The most essential is a regular and long-term follow-up with cardiologists.
 Conduction problems of heart impulse like heart block may be treated with a pacemaker.
 Other consultations may include audiology, ophthalmology, endocrinology, neurology, and neuropsychiatry.
 Hearing aids may be required.
 There is typically no treatment for limitation in eye movement.
-Endocrinology abnormalities can be treated with drugs.
+Endocrine problems may be treated with drugs.

 KSS is a slowly progressive disorder.
-The prognosis for individuals with KSS varies depending on the severity and the number of organs involved.
-Early diagnosis and periodic electrocardiogram (ECG) are important since heart block can cause death in 20 percent of patients.
-Early pacemaker implantation can be of great benefit and offer a longer life expectancy in many patients.
+The prognosis varies depending on the severity and the number of organs involved.
+Early diagnosis and periodic electrocardiograms (ECG) are important because heart block can cause death in 20 percent of individuals.
+Early pacemaker implantation can be of great benefit and offer a longer life expectancy in many individuals.